Frequently Asked Questions (FAQ)

 Under what circumstances could I be dismissed from UConn?

-A student placed on academic probation for two consecutive semesters will be facing the possibility of being dismissed from UConn.
+A student placed on academic notice for two consecutive semesters will be facing the possibility of being dismissed from UConn.
 Students may appeal this decision if they feel they have extenuating circumstances that led to their poor academic performance.
 This appeal will be reviewed by a committee.

 Of course, any student may be dismissed for breaking the Student Code of Conduct.